 In the full study, 300 villages will be randomly assigned to one of four groups: three treatment groups, in which all residents receive some form of unconditional cash transfer, and a control group of villages in which no cash transfers are given to any residents.

 In the first treatment group, which will include 40 villages, residents will receive cash payments of about 23 USD every month for 12 years (as in the initial test village).
 In the second, containing 80 villages, residents will receive monthly cash payments of the same amount, but only for two years.
 In the third, also containing 80 villages, residents will receive a lump-sum payment equal in amount to the two-year basic income.
 (Note that, ignoring their time-boundedness, the schemes implemented in the first two treatment groups do meet BIEN’s definition of ‘basic income’.)

 As GiveDirectly explains on its website, “Comparing the first and second groups of villages will shed light on how important the guarantee of future transfers is for outcomes today (e.g. taking a risk like starting a business).
 The comparison between the second and third groups will let us understand how breaking up a given amount of money affects its impact.”

 The organization also indicates that it will investigate outcomes including “economic status (income, assets, standard of living), time use (work, education, leisure, community involvement), risk-taking (migrating, starting businesses), gender relations (especially female empowerment), [and] aspirations and outlook on life.”

-GiveDirectly is making much of its data public as it collects it (e.g. responses to the first survey of participants in its initial pilot), and expects to publish the first experimental results after one or two years.
+GiveDirectly is making much of its data public as it collects it (e.g. responses to the first survey of participants in its initial pilot); this practice, however, pertains only to the pilot village, which is not itself to be included in the full experiment.
+The organization expects to publish its first experimental results after one or two years.